fzc961020/CASA0006_Zicheng_Blackspot/README.md

 * Method c. **class 0**:  accident count = 0  **class 1**:  0< slight count <=2  **class 2**:  serious count >0 and fatal count >0   (use both accident count and severity for classification)
 * Method d. **class 0**:  accident count = 0  **class 1**:  slight count >3 or serious count >0 a or fatal count >0   (use both accident count and severity)

-method c and d are updated threshold method for junction classification.
+Method c and d are updated threshold methodS for junction classification.